 Les Chefs de France - This is one of Epcot's overlooked gems.
 Many of the tables overlook the 'streets' of France and give you a bird's eye view of the comings and goings while you enjoy your delicious meal.
 The tables are covered in crisp white linens, the interior is light and airy and the service is always top notch.

-Monsieur Paul - This is an upscale restaurant that is only open for dinner.
+Monsieur Paul - This is an upscale signature dining restaurant that is only open for dinner from 5:30 to 7:30.
 If 'elegance' is something you seek, this gourmet spot is one to consider.
-(There is a dress code.)

 “Souvenirs de France” carries the typical type of French souvenir like the beret, miniature Eiffel Tower, t-shirt, and the Paris purse.
 The more interesting items are the many books on French artists, cities, and the language itself, and the infant toys by Latitude Enfant.
 All areas of the France pavilion are wheelchair accessible.

-FUN FACTS: Say "hello" in French by saying "bonjour" (bohn-ZHOOR).
+FUN FACT: Say "hello" in French by saying "bonjour" (bohn-ZHOOR).

 HIDDEN MICKEYS: Check out the grates at the base of the trees.